Kyle Coma Injury Lawyer

 In Texas, you generally have two years from the date of your injury to file a personal injury lawsuit.
 Don’t wait.
 Contact us today to protect your rights.

-Coma Injury Accidents in Kyle
+Coma Injury Cases in Kyle

-High-risk accident areas in Kyle include I-35 through Kyle (heavy congestion during commute hours), FM 150 and I-35 interchange, Kyle Crossing and I-35 frontage roads, FM 1626 corridor to Buda.
-If you have been injured in a coma injury accident near any of these locations, our attorneys can help.
+High-risk areas in Kyle include I-35 through Kyle (heavy congestion during commute hours), FM 150 and I-35 interchange, Kyle Crossing and I-35 frontage roads, FM 1626 corridor to Buda.
+If you have been injured near any of these locations, our attorneys can help.

 - Kyle sits along the I-35 corridor between Austin and San Marcos, making it a major commuter city with heavy daily traffic